Wedged between a horrifying past and a hopeful future, Sarajevo is a unique gem of a city. As such, there are a ton of

 However, you don’t just have to dwell in the dark.
 If you look around you will be astonished by how alive and colorful the city can be.
 Sarajevo is living proof that while your past might influence your future, it does not dictate it.

 We firmly believe you should visit Sarajevo if you have any interest whatsoever in culture and history.
 So if you are thinking about excluding Sarajevo from your travel itinerary, here are a few reasons why you should reconsider, and a few things to do while in Sarajevo.

 Get a Glimpse of the Past in Sarajevo

 Sarajevo has a very long and turbulent history, and you can witness this fact with every step as you take down Ferhadija Street.
 Walking East to West along this pedestrian street is like experiencing the past unfolding before you.
 From Baščaršija, the oldest Ottoman part of the city with its small shops and cozy cafés, you pass into the most vibrant quarter built by Hapsburgs in the 19th Century.

-Impressive sights like a pseudo-Ottoman fountain Sebilj, the former National library in a pseudo-Moorish style Vijećnica are sure to please architecture lovers.
+Impressive sights like a pseudo-Ottoman fountain Sebilj, the former National Library in a pseudo-Moorish style Vijećnica are sure to please architecture lovers.
 The Latin Bridge where Archduke Franz Ferdinand was assassinated in 1914 is of interest to any history buff.
-The huge 16th century Gazi Husrev Mosque with its clock tower which sits just next to the Catholic Cathedral or Orthodox Church will give you the idea about the colorful past of Sarajevo, its religious duality, and its people.
+The huge 16th-century Gazi Husrev Mosque with its clock tower which sits just next to the Catholic Cathedral or Orthodox Church will give you an idea about the colorful past of Sarajevo, its religious duality, and its people.

 From there you slowly pass into the biggest, socialist-era part of the city which is typified by fields of high-rising buildings and modern skyscrapers.
 But don’t be mistaken, even there you can find many hidden jewels while strolling around the University or National and Historical Museums.